Zero-Allocation Interop#

 {

-// Register once — all instances of this type benefit
+// Register once.
+All instances of this type benefit.

 QuickJSNative.FastPath.Property<PlayerController, int>("Health", p => p.Health);